MrZukasa/MicroManager-MySQL/README.md

 ![HeidiSQL](https://iili.io/5k9F87.png)

-create the structure as in the picture
+also create the structure as in the picture

 ![fields](https://i.ibb.co/p0F2SNT/fields.png)

+Then save everything, run the web server and jump on localhost using your favourite browser, and there you go!